How do I apply for a role?

 What if I don't see a role that seems like an immediate fit?

 We are constantly adding new jobs to our database.
 Even if you do not see the perfect role or we are not working on an exact match position currently, there is no need to worry.
-We maintain a database of professional candidates who are actively seeking positions in all specialities and sub-specialities, including cardiology, emergency medicine, pediatrics, neo-natal, critical care, obstetrics, and generalist areas.
+We maintain a database of professional candidates who are actively seeking positions in all specialities and sub-specialties, including cardiology, emergency medicine, paediatrics, neonatal, critical care, obstetrics, and generalist areas.
 So, yes, please register with Professional Connections so we can alert you when we think we have identified a potential match.

 Please note: We do not use your email or other contact information for any purpose other than to alert you to new opportunities, dates of upcoming recruiting events, and of course, logistics for your interview.
 You can opt out of our emails at any time.

 So what happens once I've pressed the 'register' button?

 You will be automatically sent a notification email to tell you that we have received your application.
 Our recruitment team, who are all former or currently RNs or other medical staff, will then review your details with the requirements needed for your chosen role.
 We aim to let each and every candidate know the outcome within 24 hours.
 If you have not heard from us within that time it may be because we are really busy, but rest assured we will try to get back to everyone.